-Ways to prepare your home for cold weather
+How to prepare your home for cold weather

-Make sure your heating is working properly
+Check that the heating system is working properly

 pastedGraphic.png